JohannesBuchner/autoemcee/README.rst

 * Pythonic. pip installable.
 * Easy to program for: Sanity checks with meaningful errors
-* Supports both emcee and zeus
+* both emcee and zeus are supported
-* MPI support
+* MPI support for parallel high-performance computing

 Usage
 ^^^^^